 Jim Parkyn has over 16 years experience working as a model maker in the world of stop motion and film,television and theatre.
 With this background in animation, and with the help of his wife Lea, Jim has been inspired to combine the world of theatre and animation and build ' The Scene machine'.
 A combination of puppet Theatre, animation and Phantasmagoria, this unique contraption will make for a unique interactive experience.
 Jim and his animation technicians will feed the machine to create a Plasti-Scene before your very eyes and you can be part of it!
 Make a mini effigy of yourself or let your imagination go wild and make what ever takes your fancy.
 Give your Masterpiece to one of the technicians who will then feed it in to the machine and it will be added to the evolving scene that captures the magic of The Good Life Experience.
 From blank canvas to finished film you can take part and even appear in this unusual experience.
 We can't wait to take part!

-Axe & Paddle Bushcraft was founded by Steven Say who practices and teaches traditional green woodworking crafts and bushcraft skills through outdoor courses.
-Having worked as a jeweler for many years, Stephen drastically changed direction in 2005 to pursue his love of The Great Outdoors and became a gardener and tree surgeon, eventually founding Axe & Paddle Bushcraft in early 2012.
+Axe & Paddle Bushcraft was founded by Steven Le Say who practices and teaches traditional green woodworking crafts and bushcraft skills through outdoor courses.
+Having worked as a jeweler for many years, Steven drastically changed direction in 2005 to pursue his love of The Great Outdoors and became a gardener and tree surgeon, eventually founding Axe & Paddle Bushcraft in early 2012.
 He has been practicing and teaching traditional crafts as a hobby for as long as he can remember, so beginning Axe & Paddle was a natural progression.
-Stephen is passionate about passing on these skills to as many people as possible, and at The Good Life he and his team will be teaching three workshops; flint and steel fire lighting, bow drill fire lighting and natural fibre cord making.
+Steven is passionate about passing on these skills to as many people as possible, and at The Good Life he and his team will be teaching three workshops; flint and steel fire lighting, bow drill fire lighting and natural fibre cord making.
 And there will be bow making too.
 We hope you will join the adventure!

 Alex Pole has been working as a blacksmith -his life and passion- for the past 23 years, and creates beautiful bespoke ironwork commissions under 'Alex Pole Ironwork' alongside his new kitchenware range 'Forge Kitchen'.
 Alex will be running demonstrations every few hours during the course of the festival.
 Expect to see a great deal of fire, hot steel and sparks flying at the fully functioning forge set-up with Alex showing you how to get hands-on with this most ancient of traditional crafts and proving its provenance and rightful place in modern society.